 First aid is the initial treatment given to an injured or sick person that is intended to stabilize their condition and prevent death.
 Disasters bring danger to you and your family, but your children may be at an even higher risk because they lack the maturity or experience to recognize real threats.
 Being prepared and knowing how to provide first aid for children is therefore a very good idea.
 Below are guides for how to handle some common injuries that can happen to a child and when appropriate the differences between treating a child and an adult are pointed out.
 Besides having the know-how, you may also want to invest in a first aid kit to have at home in case of an emergency to easily help your child should the need arise.

 How to stop bleeding

-In the event of an evacuation, urgency and panic can result in accidental injuries like cuts and wounds.
+In the event of an evacuation, urgency and panic can result in accidental injuries like cuts and lacerations.
 Children are smaller than adults and therefore more sensitive to blood loss.
-If the wound for instance is on the head or neck you should contact a doctor for advice (more on head trauma later).
+If the wound is on the head or neck you should contact a doctor for advice (more on head trauma later).
 You should also contact a doctor if the wound becomes red, warm, and leaks pus as it might be infected.
 Call an ambulance as your child may need immediate medical attention when:

 the bleeding spurts from the wound